material-components/material-components-web/packages/mdc-fab/README.md

 The block class is `mdc-fab`.
 This defines the top-level button element.

 ### Element

-The button component has no inner elements.
+The button component has a single `span` element added as a child of the button due to buttons not adhering to flexbox rules in all browsers.
+See [this Stackoverflow post](http://stackoverflow.com/posts/35466231/revisions) for details.

 ### Modifier